 Every Saturday and Sunday

-Join Jubilee Community Arts and WDVX-FM 89.9 Clinton, 102.9 Knoxville and wdvx.com for five hours of traditional music programming every Sunday night from 6 to 11 pm.
-The Sunday Jubilee brings together six great locally produced programs hosted by staff and volunteers of JCA.
+Join Jubilee Community Arts and WDVX-FM 89.9 Clinton, 102.9 Knoxville and wdvx.com for five hours of traditional music programming every Sunday night from 5 to 11 pm.
+The Sunday Jubilee brings together seven great locally produced programs hosted by JCA staff and volunteers.

 6:00 pm - Mountain Jubilee with host Paul Campbell.
 Latest releases of regional music with historic recordings and highlights of Laurel Theater concerts.
 Produced with the assistance of WUOT.